-Grant awards are limited to the funds specified in the State Budget Act of 2019.
+Grant awards are limited to the funds specified in the State Budget Act of 2021.
 This is a one-time grant opportunity with no implied or expressed guarantee of subsequent funding after the initial contract award resulting from this application.
+Awardees shall use the funding to expand primary care services.
+Awardees shall not use these funds to supplant existing state or local funds.